Our Curriculum

 Guided Reading:

 Guided reading involves explicit teaching but is carried out in small groups of children with similar reading attainment.
-Reading in a group, under the teacher’s guidance, is a way to offer focused instruction while enabling children to appreciate increasingly challenging texts.
-The children enjoy listening to each other read the story and it provides an opportunity for the teacher to model intonation, look at punctuation, discuss the book and so develop listening and comprehension skills.
+Reading in a group under the teacher’s guidance offers focused instruction while enabling children to appreciate increasingly challenging texts.
+The children enjoy listening to each other read the story and it provides an opportunity for the teacher to model intonation, look at punctuation, discuss the book and develop listening and comprehension skills.
 It also allows for group discussion of the text, meaning of words and opinions of the story.
-Hearing other people’s views encourages a deeper reading of the material and cognitive stimulus.
+Hearing other people’s views encourages a deeper reading of the material and cognitive stimulation.

 Independent Reading:

-In reception to year 2 children are heard individually to ensure the children become readers and not just ‘able to read’.
+From Reception to year 2, children are listened to individually to ensure the children become readers and not just ‘able to read’.
 Time is spent talking about the story and helping guide the child to decide which method is best to help them decode words.

 Sending reading books home daily: